 The vector potential of the e.m.~field in the cavity in Coulomb gauge $\bA(\br,t)=\Upsilon q(t) \bv(\br)$, where $\Upsilon$ is a constant, $q(t)$ the time dependent amplitude, and $\bv(\br)$ the mode function, with components

-The polarization vector $\vec{e}=(e_x,e_y,e_z)$ is normalized to length one, and has to be orthogonal to the $\bk$-vector $\bk=(k_x,k_y,k_z)$, where $k_i=l_i\pi/L$, and $l_i\in\mathbb{N}_0$, and at most one of three given $l_i$ can be zero.
+The polarization vector $\vec{e}=(e_x,e_y,e_z)$ is normalized to length one, and is orthogonal to the $\bk$-vector $\bk=(k_x,k_y,k_z)$, where $k_i=l_i\pi/L$, and $l_i\in\mathbb{N}_0$, and at most one of three given $l_i$ can be zero.
 Therefore, there are two polarization directions (transverse modes) for each $\bk$ vector, with the exception of cases where one of the $l_i=0$, where only one polarization is possible.
 The request that the modes be orthonormal,

 leads to ${\cal N}=\sqrt{8/V}$, and we can define the mode-volume $V_l=V/8$.
 Note that the index $l$ stands here for both the discrete $\bk$ vector and the polarization direction (1,2).
 Finally, we choose $\Upsilon=1/\sqrt{\epsilon_0}$, such that